JannisHoch/floodImpact/README.md

 The background of the project is to investigate how different flood extents, as simulted by different models, translates into varying numbers of people affected during a flood event.

+There are various (hydrological and hydrodynamic) models out there that are able to produce flood maps, either for given return perios or for a given date.
+Due to the different model development approaches used and the way modelling decisions are made , there is an inherent disagreement between simulated flood extent.
+A comparison study showed that a set of flood models only agrees for around a third of simulated flood extent .

+It is clear that, from a flood risk management perspective, there must a thorough understanding of the accuracy and uncertainties of inundation maps produced by models.

+In this work, we aim at disentangling this complexity (a bit at least) and to show how the choice of a model will have direct influence on

+1. accuracy of the simulated flood extent;
+1. the resulting number of people exposed due to this event.

 ## Content

 The code goes step-by-step through the process of